Average Home Insurance Cost in West Virginia

 Calculate Coverage Needs

 Determine your home's replacement cost based on current construction prices, not market value.
-Create an inventory of belongings to establish personal property coverage requirements.
+Create an inventory of your belongings to set your personal property coverage amount.
+Charleston homeowners may want to add water backup coverage given local flooding risks.
+Those in Morgantown might look at scheduled personal property coverage for high-value items.

 2. 2